jj2773/Movie_Application/README.md

 Citation
 ========

-To acknowledge use of the dataset in publications, please cite the following paper:

 > F. Maxwell Harper and Joseph A. Konstan.
 2015.
 The MovieLens Datasets: History and Context.
 ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4: 19:1–19:19. <https://doi.org/10.1145/2827872>